ubco-cmps/constructing_data100/README.md

 DATA 100 (3) Introduction to Data Science in Python (3)

-Fundamentals of data science with an emphasis on computational thinking, testing, debugging, and working with data sets.
+Fundamentals of data science with an emphasis on computing, problem solving, testing, debugging, and working with data sets.
 Real-world applications from disciplines in the sciences, humanities, medicine, engineering, social sciences, business and others.
 No prior computing background is required.

 **Prerequisite:** None